-Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standards.
 This course introduces the student to the responsbilities of an Administrative Medical Office Assistant including: HIPPA (legal and ethical considerations), interpersonal-skills, scheduling appointments in person and by telephone, records and file management, written communications, and financial duties.
 This course will be offered in the Learning Community for the Medical Front Office Clerk Program.
 It may also be offered as a course which could be taken in conjunction with the Medical Office Specialist Program.
 Three hours lecture.

-OT 061 3 Units Health Insurance
+OT 061 Health Insurance

-Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standard.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
 Introduces health insurance claims processing and reimbursement issues.
 Discusses the major health care insurance programs and the impact of federal regulations.
 The course introduces the use of diagnosis and proceedures coding.
 Teaches the student how to accurately complete a claim.
 This class is offered as part of the Medical Front Office Clerk Learning Community.
 If taken as part of the community, students must enroll in all other Learning Community courses.
 The course may also be offered independently.
 Three hours lecture.

-OT 063 3 Units Introduction to ICD-9-CM Coding
+Introduction to ICD-CM Coding

-Prerequisite: OT 101; NURSE 111.
+Prerequisite: A minimum grade of C in OT 101 and NURS 111.
 Course Advisory: SCC minimum English standard.
-Introductory course in the basic principles of coding disease and procedures using the International Classification of Disease, 9th Edition Clinical Modification (ICD-9-CM) and ICD-9-CM coding handbook for entry-level coders.
-Current ICD-9-CM books only will be utilized in this course.
+Introductory course in the basic principles of coding disease and procedures using the International Classification of Disease, Clinical Modification (ICD-CM) and ICD-CM coding handbook for entry-level coders.
+Current ICD-CM books only will be utilized in this course.
 The impact of coding on reimbursement will be discussed.
 Three hours lecture.

-OT 064 3 Units Intermediate ICD-9-CM Coding
+Intermediate ICD-CM Coding

-Prerequisite: OT 063 (or successful completion of a challenge test).
+Prerequisite: OT 063 with a minimum grade of C or successful completion of a challenge test.
 Course Advisory: SCC minimum English standard.
-This course will build on the previous knowledge gained in OT 063 and address more complex issues related to ICD-9-CM Coding.
+This course will build on the previous knowledge gained in OT 063 and address more complex issues related to ICD-CM Coding.
 Class lectures and practical applications will focus on using actual medical records and applying higher level coding skills.
 The Prospective Payment System and Diagnosis Related Groups (DRGs) will be introduced.
 Three hours lecture.

-OT 066 3 Units CPT-IV Coding
+OT 066 3.0 Units CPT-IV Coding